 Have launched or plans to launch in overseas markets within 2021

 Launched its product or service (after prototype testing)

-Team size between 2 to 10 full-time employees
+Team size between two and 10 full-time employees

 CEO is proficient in English for business